Fox Pop: Plot

 A man is relaxing inside his cabin, listening to his radio; outside, a red fox is on the prowl.
 With apparent sinister intent, the animal creeps to the door then springs into the house, but rather than attack the man, he steals the radio, bringing it to a part of the forest where he grabs a nearby ax and starts destroying the radio.
 Two crows on a tree branch above are confused, and one asks, "What's bitin' you anyhow?", so the fox begins telling them, via flashbacks:

 While scrounging for food in trash cans outside the same cabin, the fox overhears an advertisement on the radio for the Sterling Silver Fox Farm saying foxes are in style this year for well-dressed ladies.
 Badly misinterpreting this message, the fox believes he could be adopted and become the pampered pet of a wealthy, adoring owner, and so rushes to the farm.

 At the farm, the fox inserts part of his tail into a fox trap, but as the trap is for silver foxes only, the trapper kicks him into a nearby garbage heap.
 Discovering a can of silver paint there, the fox coats himself with the paint, repeats the ruse, and gets promptly caged by the trapper.

 In the cage, the faux silver fox is told by an actual silver fox in the next cage over they are all escaping that night.
-The painted fox laughs and says he is quite happy to stay, and the silver fox states he's "with us, or..." and makes a throat-cutting gesture.
-Again, the painted fox badly misinterprets this message, believing the silver fox intends to kill him if he does not go along.
-Nervous and looking for an excuse to stay, he points out his cage is locked and there is no key.
+When the painted fox laughs and says he is quite happy to stay, the silver fox simply replies he's "with us, or..." and makes a throat-cutting gesture.
+Again, the painted fox badly misinterprets the message, believing the silver fox intends to kill him if he does not join them, and so tries pointing out his cage is locked and there is no key as an excuse to stay.
 For the answer, the silver fox bites down hard on the nail file he is holding at an angle that turns it into a perfect copy of the trapper's cage key.